uwishema11/blog-app/README.md

 # Blog Application

 A simple blog application that allows users to register, log in, create, edit, delete, and comment on blog posts.
-This project was developed as part of the QT Practical Test for Software Developers (Interns).

 ## Table of Contents

 - [Overview](#overview)